sidpalas/devops-directive-website/content/posts/2022/04/stages-of-internal-development-platforms/index.md

 ### Stage 1: Vanilla Kubernetes

-When you first move to Kubernetes and are still figuring out how migrate things, you probably won't have built out additional abstractions.
+When you first move to Kubernetes and are still figuring out how to migrate things, you probably won't have built out additional abstractions.
 You will use the raw Kubernetes resource types directly and interact with the cluster via `kubectl`.
 This stage generally won't last long before moving on to the next stage.

 ### Stage 2: Templating Tools